Linuxfabrik/mirror/README.md

 2. Prefix the file and the repoid if the repo is for a different OS.
 For example, you should prefix all CentOS 7 repos using `centos7-`.
 3. Edit the repo file and set `enabled=0` so that the mirror itself is not using the repo.
 4. Choose a target path.
 This path should be unique, to prevent multiple repos from overwriting eachother.
 If this is the case, insert the repo name or repoid somewhere in the target path.
 5. Determine if running `createrepo` is necessary or not.
-If the mirrored repo is not idential to the upstream repo (for example due to `includepkgs` or `excludepkgs` directives), you need to run `createrepo`.
+If the mirrored repo is not identical to the upstream repo (for example due to `includepkgs` or `excludepkgs` directives), you need to run `createrepo`.
 If this is not the case, you should avoid running it, since it destroys RHEL 8 module information.
 6. Run the commands manually for the first time to accept the GPG keys.
 For example:
 ```bash
 reposync --repoid='rocky8-baseos' --download-path='/var/www/html/mirror/rocky/8/BaseOS/x86_64/os/' --norepopath --downloadcomps --download-metadata